15 August 2019 - 9:00 am to 4:30 pm EDT

 - Be familiar with cellular positioning choices in two and three dimensions to meet regional emergency call response requirements, both outdoor and indoor;

-- Understand various indoor positioning methods based on Wi-Fi, Bluetooth LE and UWB
+- Understand various indoor positioning methods based on RFID, Wi-Fi, Bluetooth LE and UWB

 - Understand inertial measurements, data fusion, and the role of the Kalman filter

 - Have the necessary background to delve more easily into the details of incorporating location awareness in specific wireless communication applications

 Each registered participant receives a copy of instructor slides and access to the recording of the course for 15 business days after the live lecture.
 Earn 0.6 IEEE Continuing Education Units for participating.